 The Partnership for the 21CSC’s charter calls for it to develop “national partnerships to support 21CSC.”
 These partnerships with national non-profit and for-profit organizations support the development and implementation of the 21CSC to reach its goal of engaging 100,000 young people and veterans per year in conservation service.
 21CSC Partners are actively engaged with the 21CSC Co-Chairs and identify areas of mutual benefit and applicable activity that are outlined in a Memorandum of Understanding.

 Organizations interested in becoming a 21CSC Partner should contact the Partnership for the 21CSC (P21CSC) via 21CSC.org.
 Partners are listed on 21CSC.org and may display a “Partner of the 21CSC” logo on their website.

 21CSC Supporters are for-profit and non-profit organizations, as well as private individuals, who believe in the vision of the 21CSC.
 Supporters want to stay engaged with 21CSC and help promote 21CSC, whether it be through hiring/supporting 21CSC Crews or members; attending 21CSC events; helping with advocacy activities (such as writing letters to the editor or contacting Members of Congress); donating; sponsoring 21CSC events; or sharing/collaborating on 21CSC blogs, videos and social media posts.
-Supporters do not sign an MOU and are under no obligation to help with 21CSC promotion, but are willing to make a soft commitment to do what they can to further the 21CSC’s mission of engaging 100,000 young adults and veterans in service on our public lands and waters.
+Supporters do not sign an MOU and are under no obligation to help with 21CSC promotion, but are willing to make a soft commitment to do what they can to further the 21CSC’s mission of engaging more young adults and veterans in service on our public lands and waters.